 The best way to use your EV to improve energy independence is to pair them with solar panels.
 Pairing solar panels and a home storage battery with EVs is a match made in heaven.

 If you decide to install a solar & battery system or already have one and purchase an EV, you will be able to charge your car with energy produced from your system.
 This then allows you to have emission-free transportation.
-EVs are a big battery on wheels, meaning the problem of where to put your excess solar energy is solved, as you put it in the home battery during the day and then charge up the EV at night from the stored energy.
+EVs represent a big battery on wheels, solving the issue of where to store excess solar energy.
+You can channel this energy into the home battery during the day and subsequently charge up the EV at night using the stored energy.

 In return, your EV in the future can also act as a backup power source.
 In the near future many EVs have vehicle-to-grid (V2G) technology.
 (The Nissan Leaf for example offers this already today) This feature allows the vehicle to feed electricity into the grid during high demand.
 While blackouts are rare, after some technical issues in the bureaucratic world of energy connection rules are solved going forward your EV can give your home power if a power outage occurs.

 Often you will not have your EV at home during the day

 In saying this, it is rare for Australians to charge their EVs during the day at home.
 As solar systems produce the most electricity during the day, you may not be able to get a full charge or still have some additional electricity to export.
 Nevertheless, without a battery, you will still get some solar charge on weekends or when you work from home, decreasing your dependence on the grid.
 But to get the ideal solution it is important to install a solar & battery combo and then this issue is resolved.